lsst/dp1_lsst_io/docs/products/catalogs/index.rst

 The `schema browser <https://sdm-schemas.lsst.io/>`_ includes column descriptions for all tables.

-All catalog data products are available via TAP, and most are also available with the Butler.
+Catalog data products are available via TAP, and most are also available with the Butler.
 See the following resources to get started with these services:

 * :doc:`/tutorials/index`